mdashik313/vehicle-allocation-system-FastAPI/README.md

-# VehicleAllocationSystem-FastAPI
-Vehicle Allocation System using FastAPI and MongoDB.
+<h1> Simple Vehicle Allocation System using FastAPI and MongoDB. </h1>

+## Running the Application
+Before starting you have [Python](https://www.python.org/downloads/) mongodb
+1.